 As Sunday was St. George's Day, it brought to mind two very interesting books on dragons that I read last year, both being started at the same time.
-'British Dragons', from 1980 by renowned folklorist Jacqueline Wilson had me annoyed at the beginning, with the scepticism (of any at all ever existing) and unnecessary evolutionary theories in the opening chapter; especially since learning about the actual descriptions of dragons in the Old Testament of the Holy Bible (which she did not seem to credit, but I certainly do to some extent, though most stories elsewhere are obviously later inventions).
+'British Dragons', from 1980 by renowned folklorist Jacqueline Wilson had me annoyed at the beginning, with the scepticism (of any at all ever existing) and unnecessary theories in the opening chapter; especially since learning about the actual descriptions of dragons in the Old Testament of the Holy Bible, which she did not seem to credit, but I do.
 Getting past that though, the book is quite in-depth and full of interest, containing such chapters and sections on:

 Serpents and Sea-monsters in Classical Myths; The Northern Dragons; Treasure Guardians; The Cockatrice; Saints as Heroes; Heroes From Medieval Romances; Village Heroes; Heroic Combats; Dragons In Plays and Pageants, etc...
 There is also a very funny tale of 'The Knucker of Lyminster', where a greedy dragon gets his comeuppance via a big pudding or "pudden" from a clever peasant.

 Here's a bit of the book description from the inner jacket: